 Don’t fix it if it’s not broken

-Innovation is a crucial element of UX design.
+Innovation is a crucial element of UX design: enterprise or otherwise.
 We strive to continuously seek new and creative solutions to old problems.
 Often, we can even choose to be bold and put forth experimental solutions.